If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 According to the SEMrush sensor data, only 2.72% of results on Google’s first page are without any SERP features.

-If you can get your website to appear in one of these featured sections, you’re likely to see an increase in traffic and organic clicks.
+And if you can get your website to appear in one of these featured sections, you’re likely to see an increase in traffic and organic clicks.

 After all, users are more likely to click on something that’s right in front of them, rather than having to scroll down and find it.